DRBondyaleJuez/Connect4/README.md

 ___

 ## __DESCRIPTION__
-This code was used as a training excercise to practice coding in java.
+This code was used as a training exercise to practice coding in java.
 The design pattern followed by the code is based on the Model-View-Controller [(MVC)](https://developer.mozilla.org/en-US/docs/Glossary/MVC) or more precisely Model-View-ViewController-Controller pattern.

 The view is managed using the JavaFXML framework.